IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 ## Minimum Requirements

-Minimum requirements for this SDK are as follows:
+To consume the binary package of this SDK in your app:

+- Minimum target Android version: 4.4+ / API 19+ (SDK) 5.0+

+To run the development app as mentioned in the [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side#client-side-integration-example) or build binary from source code, minimum requirements are as follows:

-- Android Studio version: v2023.3.1+
+- Android Studio version: v2023.3.1+ and the Gradle
 - Minimum target Android version: 4.4+ / API 19+ (SDK) 5.0+ / API 21+ (Dev-App)

 <!-- See also: [Requirements](https://github.com/IABTechLab/uid2-android-sdk/blob/main/README.md#requirements). -->